What’s Going Around: Flu, COVID, croup, strep throat

 Penn Medicine Lancaster General Health Physicians Roseville Pediatrics reports a lot of flu this week.
-They are still seeing cases of COVID and RSV is being diagnosed, although in lower numbers than previous weeks.
+They are still seeing cases of COVID, and RSV is being diagnosed, although in lower numbers than in previous weeks.

 There are also a lot of other viruses going around that are testing negative for flu and COVID.